Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Very concise, well-structured with clear sections (USE WHEN, DO NOT USE, RETURNS).
-Every sentence adds value.
+Concise and well-structured with sections for USE WHEN, DO NOT USE, RETURNS.
+Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.